kubeform/kubeform/docs/guides/digitalocean/README.md

   terminationPolicy: DoNotTerminate
 ```

-Here, the `resource` field contains the DigitalOcean Droplet resource spec.
+Here, the `resource` field contains the DigitalOcean Droplet spec.
 Also, we can see that the provider secret is referenced using a field called `providerRef`.

 > We can see a field named `terminationPolicy`, this is a feature of kubeform.
 This field can have two types of values, `Delete` or `DoNotTerminate`.
-When the value of this field is set to `DoNotTerminate` then the resource won't get deleted even though we apply `kubectl delete` operation, this field needs to be set to `Delete` to delete the resource.
+When the value of this field is set to `DoNotTerminate` then the Droplet won't get deleted even though we apply `kubectl delete` operation, this field needs to be set to `Delete` to delete the Droplet.
 It helps to avoid accidental deletion of the resource.
 We will see the use of this field in `Delete DigitalOcean Droplet` part later on this page.

 Save it in a file (eg. `digitalocean-droplet.yaml`) then apply it using kubectl command.